RocketsAndRedstone/SkyFire-payload-flight-code/README.md

 # SkyFire-payload-flight-code
-The code running on the payload of the high powered model rocket, SkyFire This payload is a RaspberryPi 4b with a raspberry pi cammera to record onboard footage.
-A PiSugar battery pack was used to provide power during the flight
+The code running on the payload of the high powered model rocket, SkyFire for the UNC Charlotte Rocketry Club

+This payload is a RaspberryPi 4b with a raspberry pi cammera to record onboard footage.
+A PiSugar battery pack was used to provide power during the flight.
+The reason for this unusual choice of camera as a payload was a desision that was made before I had joined the club.
+I had origanaly inherited this hardware to work on for the club's previous rocket but was unable to get that code to work in flight.
+For SkyFire's payload, we had planed on getting new hardware but was unable to aquiere for a few reasons that shall not be discussed here.
+This lack of new hardware nessesitated the reuse of the payload from the privious rocket, but this time with a simplified controll scrypt for the camera leading to this code base.

 To configure this code for your own use do the folowing: